-(2) Represents the current determination of fair value as of December 31, 2016 utilizing a similar approach as the Company in accordance with ASC 820.
+(2) Represents the current determination of fair value as of June 30, 2017 utilizing a similar approach as the Company in accordance with ASC 820.
 However, the determination of such fair value is not included in the Company's Board of Directors' valuation process described elsewhere herein.

-(3) This investment is held by both the Company and SLF JV I as of December 31, 2016.
+(3) This investment is held by both the Company and SLF JV I as of June 30, 2017.

-(4) The interest rate on the principal balance outstanding for all floating rate loans is indexed to LIBOR and an alternate base rate (e.g., prime rate), which typically resets semi-annually, quarterly, or monthly at the borrower's option.
+(4) The interest rate on the principal balance outstanding for all floating rate loans is indexed to LIBOR and/or an alternate base rate (e.g., prime rate), which typically resets semi-annually, quarterly, or monthly at the borrower's option.
 The borrower may also elect to have multiple interest reset periods for each loan.
-For each of these loans, the Company has provided the applicable margin over LIBOR based on each respective credit agreement.
+For each of these loans, the Company has provided the applicable margin over LIBOR or the alternate base rate based on each respective credit agreement.